-Occurring shortly after Elvis' death, in this companion case to Factors Etc., Inc. v.
-Pro Arts, Inc., plaintiffs are seeking a preliminary injunction to prevent defendant from manufacturing, distributing and selling posters or other commercially exploited souvenir merchandise bearing Elvis' likeness.
-They based their assertions as to this right on the "right of publicity" assigned by Elvis to Factors while he was still living.
+Occurring shortly after Elvis’ death, plaintiffs are seeking a preliminary injunction to prevent defendant from manufacturing, distributing and selling posters or other commercially exploited souvenir merchandise bearing Elvis’ likeness.
+They based their assertions on the “right of publicity” assigned by Elvis to Factors while he was still living.

-Defendant is moving to have the case for dismissed on three grounds:
+Defendant is moving to have the case dismissed on three grounds:

 Judge Tenney rules in favor of the plaintiff.

 Note: This is a companion case to Factors Etc., Inc. v.
 Pro Arts, Inc., and Judge Tenney’s ruling was made just one day before the first of his four rulings in Factors over 7 years.

 United States District Court, S. D. New York.